 After a night under the stars at a last-minute camp site outside of the park, we hopped back on the road early the next morning.
-On the way to Tonto National Forrest, we stopped in El Paso, Texas for a meal at the famous Rosa's Cantina.
+On the way to Tonto National Forrest, we stopped in El Paso, Texas, for a meal at the famous Rosa's Cantina.
 Rosa's was definitely worth going out of our way.
 We finished the seven-hour drive to Tonto National Forest after gorging ourselves with burritos.

-The next day was by far the best day of our trip.
+The next day was, by far, the best day of our trip.
 We went on the "Balcony House Tour" with our amazing tour guide who had been with the park services for over 20 years!
-Learning about how these people lived was truly inspiring.
+Learning about how these people lived was truly fascinating.
 The preservation of the buildings and the original stonework was incredible to witness even though there have been modern reinforcements and other additions to the structures for preservation's sake.

-After our guided tour, we got back into the car and drove through an area of the park that had been scorched by natural wildfires.
+After our guided tour, we got back into the car and drove through an area of the park that had been scorched by wildfires.
 We continued the drive to the "Step House" where we took a self-guided tour and were able to get up close and personal with a few kivas (ceremony rooms) and a recreated pit-house.
 The pit-houses were where the native people would store meat and take shelter from extreme weather.
 There was even an ancient corn cob from hundreds of years ago!

 We definitely saved the best park for last and saved one great food stop for last too: The Diamond Belle Saloon in Durango, Colorado.
 The traditionally styled saloon was awesome to walk around and look at, especially with a good, local craft beer in hand and a world famous Diamond Burger on the way.
 This stop was well worth the money and the time spent there.

 Durango was the last stop of a trip to remember for a lifetime.
 It was the trip that inspired us to keep traveling and to share what we find along the way.
 What a crazy, wonderful trip it was!